Karachi: Electricity

 The one and only electricity providing company in Karachi is K-Electric.
 It was government owned but was privatised in 2019.
 Government still has some shares.
 However HUBCO is an Independent Power Producer (IPP) that owns few major powerplants.

 Karachi mostly gets electricity from oil, gas and coal powerplants established either on western coastline or Port Qasim Industrial Zone.
 Most recently built coal powerplants were the 1320MW Port Qasim Powerplant and the 1320MW Hub Coal Powerplant.
 3 Nuclear Powerplants on western coastline namely KANUPP (K-1, K-2, K-3) also feed Karachi.
 Jhimpir, a nearby town has Wind Powerplants of more than 1000MW.
 This capacity is going to increase in future expansions.
 Solar Parks are envisioned to be established on western coastline having a starting generation of 1000MW.

 75% of Karachi receives uninterrupted power supply almost throughout the year.
 25% areas including industrial areas suffer with up to 6 hours of power outages everyday due to energy generation deficit.
 Power outages increase further in Peak-summer and Monsoon season (May to August).
 Many slums and unregulated areas are not yet electrified hence they indulge in electricity theft which is locally called Kunda-System.

-Police, Ambulance, Firfighting
+Police, Ambulance, Firefighting

 Police is under the control of provincial government and city government has no authority over it.
-Ambulance is run by private hospitals or NGOs most famous of which are Edhi, Chhipa and JDC.
-Firefighting is under control of Local Government and has enough firfighters and vehicles to work quickly during fire.
+Ambulance is run by private hospitals or NGOs, the most famous of which are Edhi, Chhipa and JDC.
+Firefighting is under control of local government and has enough firefighters and vehicles to work quickly during fire.
+Less than 1% of all firefighters in Pakistan are women.

 Education

 Districts literacy rate (10 years and above)

-According to 2017 Census of Pakistan, Central is the most literate district among all the districts of Karachi and Sindh.
-Following is the literacy rate of 10 years and above population of the six districts of Karachi:
+According to 2023 Census of Pakistan, Central is the most literate district among all the districts of Karachi and Sindh.
+Following is the literacy rate of 10 years and above population of the seven districts of Karachi: